williamzabet/williamzabet.github.io/index.md

-## Selected projects in data science, machine learning and NLP
+## Selected projects in Data Science, Machine Learning, and NLP

 ---